souxls/Collections/README.md

 * [jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer 是全球首款开源的堡垒机，是符合 4A 的专业运维安全审计系统。
 * [growthbook](https://github.com/growthbook/growthbook) -  The Open Source A/B Testing Platform
 * [spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
-* [mesos](https://github.com/apache/mesos) - Apache Mesos is a cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
-It can run Hadoop, Jenkins, Spark, Aurora, and other frameworks on a dynamically shared pool of nodes.
 * [mockoon](https://github.com/mockoon/mockoon) - Mockoon is the easiest and quickest way to run mock APIs locally.
 No remote deployment, no account required, open source.
 * [wiremock](https://github.com/wiremock/wiremock) - A tool for mocking HTTP services
 * [nock](https://github.com/nock/nock) - HTTP server mocking and expectations library for Node.js